sjoerdvandommelen/id5415/collections/_id5415/1-2-assignment.md

 ---
 layout: course-page
-title: "Assignment 1"
+title: 'Assignment 1'
 permalink: /module1/assignment
-description: "Prototyping Connected Product - Assignment 1"
+description: 'Prototyping Connected Product - Assignment 1'
 assignment-id: 1
 assignment-of: id5415-1
 introduction: Assignments is where the prototyping happens.
 In this firstassignment, you will set up a Raspberry Pi as a connected home hub to control connected light bulbs.
 We will walk you through the different steps while exploring the purpose of each component, incrementally drawing an product architecture.